Merging old blog and new site

 Casper Albers

-Statistician • Researcher • Columnist
+Statistician • Researcher • Science Communicator • Dean

 Professor in Applied Statistics and Data Visualisation

-My research interests include applied statistics in general, modelling of psychological longitudinal data in particular, statistics communication and data visualisation matter.
+My research interests include applied statistics in general, modelling of psychological data in particular, statistics communication and data visualisation matter.

 comments powered by Disqus